clintlosee/personal-goals/ideas-misc/book-checklist.md

 ## November 2016

-- [ ] The Wisdom of Insecurity - Alan Watts
+- [ ] The Obstable is the Way - Ryan Holiday